Taxi Vehicle Licences

 All complaints which are received in writing, either by letter or email are referred to the Taxi Examination Centre (TEC) for investigation.
 If your complaint involves an allegation that an offence has been committed you must report this first to Police Scotland by calling 101 or attending at a police station.
 Once you have a crime reference number you should make your complaint to the Licensing Team and include the crime reference number.

-Complaints regarding unlicensed private hire vehicles should be made to Police Scotland by calling 101.
+Complaints regarding unlicensed taxi vehicles should be made to Police Scotland by calling 101.

 The Taxi Examination Centre are based at 33 Murrayburn Road, Edinburgh, EH14 2TF and can contacted by telephone on 0131 529 5800 or by email TEC